WebReflection/reflected-ffi/README.md

 import local from 'reflected-ffi/local';
 import { encoder } from 'reflected-ffi/encoder';

-// any buffered based serializer import BufferedClone from 'buffered-clone';
-const { encode } = new BufferedClone;

-const encodeInto = encoder({
+const encode = encoder({
-  // keep room to notify at index 0
+  // keep room to notify at index 0 and store length at 1
-  byteOffset: 4,
+  byteOffset: 8,
-  // provide a direct encoder or, if omitted,
-  // a simple JSON serializer is used instead
-  direct: value => encode(value)
-  // must be instanceof Uint8Array
 });

 const remote = new Worker('./remote.js', { type: 'module' });